Near and Middle Eastern Civilizations

 Metso, Sarianna - MA, PhD

-Miller, Jeanne - BA, MA, PhD (Associate Chair, Graduate)
+Miller, Jeannie - BA, MA, PhD

 Moumtaz, Nada - PhD